 I love to make my own pizza crust, but sometimes it’s just too much effort.
-So why not use ready-made naan bread for a pizza base?
+So why not use ready-made naan bread to make a naan pizza?
 It makes a delicious, classy meal when topped with a simple sun dried tomato and mini mozzarella topping, and only takes 20 minutes from start to finish!

->

-> I really wish I’d made this naan pizza for tonight’s dinner.
+I really wish I’d made this naan pizza for tonight’s dinner.

 We’ve had one of those crazy crazy days when you keep thinking ‘I’ll just make a cup of tea and take 5 minutes’, but it never quite happens.